wyattpburgess/algorithms/README.md

 # Algorithms - JavaScript

-Some problems and some solutions are taken from *Grokking Algorithms* by Aditya Bhargava.
+Some problems and solutions are taken from *Grokking Algorithms* by Aditya Bhargava.

 Solutions are converted from Python into JavaScript.